Down by the Riverside: Themes

+Much of this spiritual contains Biblical imagery.
+In general, the song is focused on the concept of leaving the feelings of anger and pessimism behind, as to have a new spiritual dress, in the setting of a riverside, prior to going across it.

 The song suggests baptism in water, using the metaphor of crossing the River Jordan to enter the Promised Land in the Old Testament.
-The refrain of "ain't gonna study war no more" is a reference to a quotation found in the Book of Isaiah, chapter 2, verse 4 (KJV): "nation shall not lift up sword against nation, neither shall they learn war any more."
-One of the lines also references Jesus Christ, specifically, "Gonna talk with the Prince of Peace," as the "Prince of Peace" is a common name of Jesus.
-As one prays to Jesus, we speak to him, and if we enter heaven, we can speak with him there, as referenced in the part of the line stating, "gonna talk".
-Another line references heaven, specifically,"Gonna climb the road to heaven," which references walking on the road to heaven above, after death.
-The road is also a metaphor for the difficult journey of life, as a road and travel can be dangerous and full of trial.
+The refrain of "ain't gonna study war no more" is a reference to a quotation from the Book of Isaiah, chapter 2, verse 4 (KJV): "nation shall not lift up sword against nation, neither shall they learn war any more."
+One of the lines also references Jesus Christ, specifically, "Gonna talk with the Prince of Peace," as the "Prince of Peace" is a common title for Jesus.
+In "Gonna climb the road to heaven," the road is a metaphor for the difficult journey of life, as a road and travel can be dangerous and full of trial.
 This sentiment is similar to the line, "Gonna climb up on that mountain," which again is symbolic of the arduous journey of life.
-Much of this spiritual contains Biblical imagery.
-In general, the song is focused on the concept of leaving the feelings of anger and pessimism behind, as to have a new spiritual dress, in the setting of a riverside, prior to going across it.